viamrobotics/docs/static/include/try-viam/create-a-reservation.md

    Once that is complete, you can click **TRY MY ROVER** to access your rented Viam Rover.

    {{< alert title="Info" color="info" >}}
-   Viam creates a location called "Rover Rental" in your account's organization, and adds a Viam Rover with a basic config and a random name (like "wispy-shape") as a robot in this location.
+   Viam creates a location called "Rover Rental" in your account's organization, and adds a Viam Rover with a basic config and a random name (like "wispy-shape") as a machine in this location.
    {{< /alert >}}

 3. **Click "TRY MY ROVER" to use your Viam Rover.**